Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 pip install .
 ```

+### Additional steps for running postprocessing scripts

+Additionally, the postprocessing scripts use the Azure SDK, requiring Azure CLI to log in.
+Follow the [Microsoft Instructions](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) on how to install the Azure CLI.

 # Application

 Copy `settings_example.py` and rename to `settings.py`.
 Change the variables in there as desired and then execute `nso_notebook_example.ipynb`.